 During pregnancy and natural childbirth, the anal sphincter (the muscle that controls the anus) and the perineum muscles (the muscles of the pelvic area) suffer trauma.
 As a result, many women experience a loss of control over bowel movements and gas immediately following childbirth.
 While this is very common, it certainly isn’t desirable.

 Studies have found that nearly 1 in 3 women who deliver vaginally report experiencing uncontrollable gas.
-For some women, the problem occurs for only a short time.
-For others, the problem becomes chronic.
+For some women, the concern occurs for only a short time.
+For others, the concern becomes chronic.

 Researchers have sought to identify why this affects some women, but not others, particularly after pregnancy and delivery.
 One study linked the use of instruments, such as forceps or vacuum delivery, to an increased risk of trauma to the perineal muscles, resulting in flatal incontinence.

-The use of instruments during delivery doesn’t alone explain the problem.
+The use of instruments during delivery doesn’t alone explain the concern.
 It has been noted that women who have multiple natural births report a higher incidence of flatal incontinence.
-While this might suggest a C-section might offer a way to prevent this problem, researchers have found C-sections did not offer protection against flatal incontinence.
+While this might suggest a C-section might offer a way to prevent this concern, researchers have found C-sections did not offer protection against flatal incontinence.